Being a writer is a pretty straightforward job – all you really need to do is sit down, do your research, write, and edit.

 These issues appear for a variety of reasons, but the most common one is an uncomfortable position of the hand while typing.

-You don’t necessarily need to feel uncomfortable while typing to have an intensive writing session cause carpal tunnel syndrome.
+You don’t necessarily need to feel uncomfortable while typing to have an intensive writing session cause of carpal tunnel syndrome.

 It’s enough for your wrists to be positioned lower or much higher than your hand while using the mouse and the keyboard.